Pyramid Convolutional RNN for MRI Image Reconstruction: Proposed Method

-Mathematically, the data acquisition process of MRI can be formulated as follows:
+The MRI data acquisition can be formulated as follows:

-where $x \in \mathbb{C}^M$ is the image we want to reconstruct, $y \in \mathbb{C}^N$ is the observed k-space, and $\epsilon$ is the noise.
-Both $x$ and $y$ are data from one coil and represented in vector form. $A$ is the forward operator and often includes the multiplication of the Fourier transform matrix $F$, the binary undersampling matrix $D$ and coil sensitivity matrix $S$.
-In our work, we don't use coil sensitivity maps and ignore $S$ in the following paper.
-The goal of MRI image reconstruction is to estimate image $x$ from observed k-space $y$.
-This can be preliminarily solved as an optimization problem:
+where $x \in \mathbb{C}^M$ is the image to reconstruct, $y \in \mathbb{C}^N$ is the undersampled k-space, and $\epsilon$ is the noise. $A$ is the forward operator and often the multiplication of the Fourier transform matrix $\mathcal{F}$, the binary undersampling matrix $D$ and the coil sensitivity matrix $S$.
+In our work, we do not use CSM and ignore $S$ in the following paper.
+MRI reconstruction can be considered as an inverse problem, in which the inverse process is ill-posed due to the information loss in the forward process as $N < M$.
+A regularization term $R(x)$ needs be added to the objective function: